sarvarjafarov/pethoven/README.md

    - `HOSTINGER_USERNAME` = `u722617394.seashell-opossum-486356.hostingersite.com`.
    - `HOSTINGER_PASSWORD` = *(the FTP/SFTP password you set in hPanel)*.
    - `HOSTINGER_REMOTE_DIR` = `public_html/` (include the trailing slash).
-2. The workflow at `.github/workflows/deploy-hostinger.yml` syncs the contents of the `wordpress/` directory to the remote `public_html/` folder on every push to `main`.
+2. The workflow at `.github/workflows/deploy-hostinger.yml` syncs the project root (excluding uploads, scripts, etc.) to the remote `public_html/` folder on every push to `main`.
 Trigger it manually from the Actions tab via “Run workflow” when needed.
 3. For a secure connection the workflow defaults to FTPS (`protocol: ftps`).
 If Hostinger requires SFTP, change the `protocol` value to `sftp` and optionally set the `port` input (e.g. `22`) in the workflow file.
 4. Dynamic media uploads are excluded (`wp-content/uploads/**`).
 Keep managing media within WordPress so that user uploads on production are not overwritten.
 Remove the exclude pattern if you prefer to version-control uploads.
-5. Remember that `.env` files are ignored by Git; create your `.env.production` (with DB credentials) directly on Hostinger after the first deployment.
+5. Remember that `.env` files are ignored by Git; create your `.env.production` (with DB credentials, domain, and SSL preference) directly on Hostinger after the first deployment.
+6. If you set `WP_HOME`/`WP_SITEURL` in `.env.production`, make sure the values match the domain serving WordPress (e.g. `https://seashell-opossum-486356.hostingersite.com`).
-6. The first live deployment should start from a clean `public_html` (zip the `wordpress/` folder and upload/extract once, or run the action after confirming the directory is empty).
+7. The first live deployment should start from a clean `public_html` (zip the project root and upload/extract once, or run the action after confirming the directory is empty).
 After that, committing to `main` from VS Code will automatically sync changes to Hostinger.

 ## Post-deployment checklist